Cason History, Family Crest & Coats of Arms

 The surname Cason was first found in Dumfriesshire (Gaelic: Siorrachd Dhùn Phris), a Southern area, bordering on England that today forms part of the Dumfries and Galloway Council Area, where they are believed to be descended from the Irish Clan MacCarrghama of the Hy Fiachra and arrived on the south west Scottish coast about the 9th century.
 The clan built the famous Sweetheart Abbey.
 Sir Robert de Acarson (or de Carsan), a cleric witnessed a charter of Holm Cultram in 1276 and it may be the same Robert de Carsan who rendered homage to Edward I in 1296.

-Important Dates for the Cason family
+Early History of the Cason family

 This web page shows only a small excerpt of our Cason research.
 Another 95 words (7 lines of text) covering the years 1296, 1305, and 1374 are included under the topic Early Cason History in all our PDF Extended History products and printed products wherever possible.